mentorapp/railsapp/README.md

 - commit to the new branch
 - push to the online repo with: 'git push origin branch-name'
 - go into the GitHub repo and merge it into master 'new pull request'
-- delete the branch online
+- delete the branch online if you don't need it anymore
 - do a git pull on the local machine
-- delete the local branch with 'git branch -d branch-name'
+- delete the local branch if you don't need it any more with 'git branch -d branch-name'

 ## Sprint Planning

-App Idea - To connect Mentors and Mentees in the Tech Industry.
+App Idea - To connect Mentors and Mentees in the Tech Industry in Melbourne.

 Problems this app will solve: